bormaxi8080/bormaxi8080/README.md

 Mar 2022 - Start [Marshak's Telegram Channel](https://t.me/mmarshak)

 Feb 2022 - Create [batu-poll-checker](https://github.com/bormaxi8080/batu-poll-checker) utility for monitoring the results of voting for orangutan Batu in the election of a New Year's mascot in Novosibirsk, Russia, february 2022, with Forbes and other scandal publications.
 Details is [here](https://www.facebook.com/sergey.a.boyko/posts/2039961386176848)

+Jan 2022 - Worked on the creation of a complex highload email verification system (private)

 Jan 2022 - [qr-bruteforce](https://github.com/bormaxi8080/qr-bruteforce) COVID-19 [gosuslugi.ru](https://gosuslugi.ru) expermients